KarkiBindu/.NET-basics/README.md

     - <b>Version Number </b> signifies the version of an assembly; by default version number is 1.0.0.0
     - Version Number consists of four parts : </br> 1.
 Major version </br> 2.
 Minor version </br> 3.
 Build number </br> 4.
 Revision number
     - Culture information determines whether the assembly is language(English/ Spanish) neutral or not and when culture is defined the assembly will be satellite assembly
+    - These information can be changed/updated from <i>AssemblyInfo.cs file</i>

 2. <b> Manifest </b> :
     - It contains the assembly metadata that specifies the assembly's version number, requirements and security identity